AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/analytics-using-web-sdk.md

 For more information on concepts and various elements that should be included in the SDR document visit the [Create and maintain a Solution Design Reference (SDR) Document](https://experienceleague.adobe.com/docs/analytics-learn/tutorials/implementation/implementation-basics/creating-and-maintaining-an-sdr.html).
 You can also download a sample Excel template, however WKND-specific version is also available [here](./assets/Initial-WKND-WebSDK-BRD-SDR.xlsx).

-## Setup Analytics - report suite, Analysis Workspace
+## Set up Analytics - report suite, Analysis Workspace

 The first step is to set up Adobe Analytics, specifically report suite with conversion variables (or eVar) and success events.
 The conversion variables are used to measure cause and effect.
 The success events are used to track actions.